 Tap and hold on the icon, and you should see these three options pop up.

-will allow you to start a session with one other person.
+will allow you to start a chat with one other person.

 will allow you to start a ‘closed group’ — an end-to-end encrypted group chat.

-If you choose to start a session you will be greeted by this screen:
+If you choose to start a one-on-one chat you will be greeted by this screen:

 By starting a session with another user, you are also sending them a friend request.